Guide to PCB Terminology for Altium Designer

 Thin shrink small-outline package, a component package.

-Zero Insertion Force; IC sockets which clamp the IC pins using a small lever after insertion sparing the component from being worn out.
+Zero Insertion Force; IC sockets that clamp the IC pins using a small lever after insertion sparing the component from being worn out.

 After the components have been placed on the printed circuit board during layout, it is time to route the traces of the design.
 Here are some definitions that cover different aspects of trace routing a PCB: